S3-working-group/s3-practical-guide/docs/all.md

 ###  Pattern 10.2: Delegate Circle

-**Delegate decision making for how to respond to drivers affecting multiple domains, to representatives.**
+**Delegate making governance decisions affecting multiple domains to representatives selected by those domains.**

 To make governance decisions on their behalf, stakeholders send _representatives_ to form a delegate circle.